 Considering all these factors, it becomes nearly impossible to have a high-performing project team with individuals who are not only technically skilled but motivated to contribute to the project’s outcome.

 Speaking about the impact of office politics on resource managers’ work, let’s bear in mind the background: multi-project environment and lack of resources.
 Due to office politics, resource managers may be exposed to pressure at the stage of resource allocation or assigning the tasks to the employees.
-For example, various team leaders may compete for the available employee if he or she is a perfect match for their tasks, and some of them may use their influence to force the resource manager to make decisions in their favor.
-The other example is the situation when senior management take particular interest in delivering a certain project and try to use their authority to influence the decisions made by the resource manager.
+For example, various team leaders may compete for an available employee if he or she is a perfect match for their tasks, and some of them may use their influence to force a resource manager to make decisions in their favor.
+The other example is the situation when senior management take particular interest in delivering a certain project and try to use their authority to influence the decisions made by a resource manager.

 Despite the fact that resource managers cannot prevent employees or groups from engaging in office politics, they can arm themselves with the right tools to resist this phenomenon.

-Resource Management Tools That Give You the Upper Hand When it Comes to Office Politics
+Resource Management Tools That Give You the Upper Hand When It Comes to Office Politics

 Test Various Scenarios with What-If Analysis

 There’s hardly anyone in the world who wouldn’t dream of seeing the future consequences of the decisions made, especially in the situations of uncertainty or when decisions made are vital.
 With What-If Analysis feature it becomes reality.
 It enables project/resource managers to evaluate possible project outcomes following the changes of particular variables; helps them in making more effective decisions; also, they can predict possible bottlenecks and understand what actions can be taken to cope with them.
 It’s like a time machine that can show how your current environment will change at a particular time in the future if you make a certain decision today: whether you deliver the project on time and budget if a particular task is assigned to a certain employee, or what will happen to other projects if you decide to take the new one.
-So, you can test various scenarios, compare them, which is a great help in the decision-making process.
+So, you can test various scenarios and compare them, which is a great help in the decision-making process.